50% off all kitchens + £500 off worktops. Book now.

 We can discuss the possibilities of a working triangle in kitchens with limited room, as well as other design alternatives.

-Starting with your first, free appointment, your experienced Magnet designer will be by your side to walk you through the design process and give expert advice at every step.
-Hurry - appointments are booking up fast.
+Starting with a free appointment, your dedicated designer will be by your side to walk you through the entire process.

-Starting with your first, free appointment, your experienced Magnet designer will be by your side to walk you through the design process and give expert advice at every step.
-Hurry - appointments are booking up fast.
+Starting with a free appointment, your dedicated designer will be by your side to walk you through the entire process.

 In-Store Design Appointment